authcrunch/authcrunch.github.io/docs/authorize/auto-redirect-url.md

 The `enable login hint` command can be used to forward a login hint to the auth URL by passing it to a protected route as a query parameter.
-In case the auth URL belongs to a portal defined in the `authenticate` configuration, it will be automatically forwarded to the backend.
+In case the auth URL belongs to a portal defined in the `authenticate` configuration, it will be automatically forwarded to the identity provider.

 By default, the `enable login hint` accepts email addresses, phone numbers and alphanumeric characters.
 Using the `with` keyword in combination with one or more of the validator names `email`, `phone` and `alphanumeric`, they can be